The Best Patio Furniture Deals Under $200 for Labor Day

-The Best Patio Furniture Deals Under $200 for Labor Day -- Amazon, Walmart, Wayfair & More
+Labor Day Deals: Best Patio Furniture Deals Under $200 from Amazon, Walmart, Wayfair & More

-Labor Day weekend is coming up and you know what that means: We need to sink into our patio furniture (in a cute dress, of course) for al fresco dining and happy hour while it's still warm.
+Labor Day weekend is coming to an end and you know what that means: We need to sink into our patio furniture (in a cute dress, of course) for happy hour and al fresco dining while the weather still lets us.
 And with all the Labor Day sales, you might get some new fall outdoor decor inspiration (we're looking at you, fire pit).

 If you're looking for new additions for your backyard, patio, deck, balcony, or starting from scratch on outdoor furnishing, we've scoured the internet to find the best deals to save you money on stylish and functional pieces for your outdoor living space.